TLRKiliann/php_poo/app/README.md

 ## Purpose of the project (PHP - JS)

-Simple game with action button to retrieve data from a PHP OOP via JavaScript.
-This can be found on the pages:

-- class/Game.php
-- pages/game.php
-- js/game.js
+I wanted to build a PHP application to improve my skills in PHP OOP architecture with a homemade framework.

 ## Run application